Nalundquist/ParksLookup/README.md

 		>dotnet build

-*After this, create an appsettings.json file in the root /ParksLookup folder (sub in your own set username and password for the bracketed bits)
+* After this, create an appsettings.json file in the root /ParksLookup folder (sub in your own set username and password for the bracketed bits)

 ```
 {
 	"Logging": {
 		"LogLevel": {
 			"Default": "Warning",
 			"System": "Information",
 			"Microsoft": "Information"
 		}
 	},
 	"AllowedHosts": "*",
 	"JWT": {
 		"Key": "kshioahfhdoihfidohishf",
 		"Issuer": "a",
 		"Audience": "a"
 	},
 	"ConnectionStrings": {
 		"DefaultConnection": "Server=localhost;Port=3306;database=parkslookup;uid=root;pwd=epicodus;"
 	}
 }
 ```
 note that the Key, Issuer, and Audience fields can have any value in quotes *BUT* the value in Key must be over 16 characters (or 128 bits).